-The future of Production Industry lies with smarter systems.
-With current developments pursuing the goal of more aware, more decentralized behaviors in factories, a scientific platform for applied research is required.
-The RoboCup Logistics League (RCLL) is determined to develop into a state-of-the-art platform for mobile robotics education and research.
+The RoboCup Logistics League (RCLL) is determined to develop into a state-of-the-art platform for mobile robotics education and research tackling this problem of flexible and efficient production logistics at a comprehensible size.
 This industrial motivated league keeps the focus on challenges promoting precise actions and robust long-enduring execution, and further encourages external data supported autonomy.
+By providing feedback and competition hardware, Industrial partner Festo provides insights into future factory concepts to help uncover relevant future topics for education and research.